eiffel-community/eiffel/usage-examples/clm-for-hw-sw.md

   This assumes no dependencies on hardware when verifying the confidence.
 * `CD2`:
   The [EiffelCompositionDefinedEvent (CD)](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md)
-  event describes the combination of hardware and software.
+  event describes the combination of hardware type and software.

 * `CLM2`: The [EiffelConfidenceLevelModifiedEvent (CLM)](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)
-  describes the confidence for `CD2` containing both the software and the hardware
+  describes the confidence for `CD2` containing both the software and the hardware type